 If you want to discover more wildlife, here are some recommended places to visit:

-A colony of mallard ducks was unwittingly established in Aberaeron by a local resident in the 1980’s and now, to the delight of both residents and holidaymakers at Penrhos Holiday Park, dozens of mallards can be seen along the river and harbourside walks.
+A colony of mallard ducks was unwittingly established in Aberaeron by a local resident in the 1980’s and now, to the delight of both residents and holidaymakers at our caravan park in West Wales, dozens of mallards can be seen along the river and harbourside walks.

 Cardigan Bay is home to the only resident population of bottle-nosed dolphins in the UK.
 You might be lucky enough to spot one of these beautiful creatures from anywhere along the Ceredigion coast, but the best way to increase your chances is to take one of the regular boat tours from New Quay.